 La Santa de Beograd, Savamala quarter by Giom Olbi Remed

-“I have search some information, about the history and architecture of Belgrade.
-Then I learnt, that it has been destroyed and rebuild 38 times in her history..
-So this ” santa” inspired from an icon of the city my friend sent me, has several hands and a hidden black face.
+“I have searched for some information, about the history and architecture of Belgrade.
+Then I learned, that it has been destroyed and rebuild 38 times in her history..
+So this ” Santa” inspired by an icon of the city my friend sent me, has several hands and a hidden black face.
 Between her legs, an egg from which goes out life and civilization.
-One hand is holding it, protecting it…One other hand is sending lightening on the city to destroy it, but in her sleeve, there s a white flag of peace…One of her other hand, is holding her breast, as a mother giving milk, feeding the city…but hidden in her sleeve, a big gun, war weapon…Then the top hand, is also sending lightnings destroying the city, but from her sleeve, a free bird is going out to fly and spread peace !”, wrote Giom Olbi Remed.
+One hand is holding it, protecting it…One other hand is sending lightning on the city to destroy it, but in her sleeve, there s a white flag of peace…One of her other hand, is holding her breast, like a mother giving milk, feeding the city…but hidden in her sleeve, a big gun, war weapon…Then the top hand, is also sending lightning destroying the city, but from her sleeve, a free bird is going out to fly and spread peace !”, wrote Giom Olbi Remed.

 Mural in 42 “Mekenzijeva” street by Vladimir Perić, 2009

 In 1989 and 1990 students of Belgrade schools created most of the city murals, whereas in 1989 some large works were created during preparations for the 9th summit of non-aligned countries.

 Another 14 murals were created as a result of the action “With character against violence” in 2008, based on the sketches of students of the Faculty of Fine Arts.
 The latest urban murals were created during the Belgrade Summer Festival (BELEF) in 2008 and 2009, among them, are works of world-renowned artists of urban art (Alby Guillaume, Valerio Berutti, Blu, M-City), as well as eminent local artists Biljana Đurđević , Vladimir Perić, and many others.
 In addition, many new murals appeared in the circle of 2, and some of them in the Savamala quarter within the Mikser festival.